bramwelt/CS46X/protocol.md

 The combination of user certificate and identity assertion is sufficient to confirm a user's identity.

-First, the DP checks the domain and expiration time in the assertion.
+First, the RP checks the domain and expiration time in the assertion.
 If the assertion is expired or intended for a different domain, it's rejected.
 This prevents malicious re-use of assertions.

-Second, the DP validates the signature on the assertion with the public key inside the user certificate.
-If the key and signature match, the DP is assured that the current user really does possess the key associated with the certificate.
+Second, the RP validates the signature on the assertion with the public key inside the user certificate.
+If the key and signature match, the RP is assured that the current user really does possess the key associated with the certificate.

-Last, the DP fetches the IdP's public key from its /.well-known/browserid document and verifies that it matches the signature on the user certificate.
-If it does, then the DP can be certain that the certificate really was issued by the domain in question.
+Last, the RP fetches the IdP's public key from its /.well-known/browserid document and verifies that it matches the signature on the user certificate.
+If it does, then the RP can be certain that the certificate really was issued by the domain in question.

-Once verifying that this is a current directory entry request for the proper DP, that the user certificate matches the current user, and that the user certificate is legitimate, the DP is done and can permit the user certificate as a valid entry in the directory.
+Once verifying that this is a non-expired directory entry for the proper directory, that the user certificate matches the intended user, and that the user certificate is legitimate, the RP is done and can permit the use of the public key as one that is authentically tied to the email address queried.

 #The Persona Fallback IdP